rust-lang-ua/rustcamp/0_basics/README.md

 - What is a workspace?
 Name the benefits of using workspaces.
 - Visibility.
 - How do you add dependencies to your project?
+- What are features and why do we need them?

+## Collections

+- Compare array `[T; N]`, vector `Vec<T>`, slice `&[T; N]`,
 - What is an iterator?
-What is a collection?
 How do they differ?
 How are they used?
+- Compare `&str` and `String` types.
+(TODO: I'm not sure if we treat strings as collections)
+- Compare `HashMap` and `BTreeMap`. *

+## Concurrency

+- What is concurrency, why is it useful?
+- How Rust helps you writing concurrent programs?
+- Compare thread pool to asynchronous programming.
+(TODO: refine question)
+- Explain the meaning behind `Send` and `Sync`. *

+## Metaprogramming

 - What are macros?
+Name a few.
-Which problems do they solve?
-What is the difference between declarative and procedural macro?
+- Compare declarative and procedural macros.

-- Why [Rust] has `&str` and `String` types?
-How do they differ?
-When should you use them?
-Why str slice coexist with slice?
-- Is [Rust] OOP language?
-Is it possible to use SOLID/GRASP?
-Does it have an inheritance?
-Is Rust functional language?
+- Are there any drawbacks?

+## Bugs

+Explain what these are, do you know how to avoid them?
+- Memory leak
+- Data race
+- Use after free
+- Deadlock
+- Out of memory

+todo: maybe add some more (important) bugs

 After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.